shapespark/shapespark-viewer-api/README.md

 merges materials with identical properties, after such merging the textures and other material properties can not be changed:

-* `Viewer.setMaterialEditable(materialName)` - marks a single material
+* `Viewer.setMaterialEditable(materialName)` - if `materialName` is a string
-  as editable.
+  it marks a single material with the given name as editable; if `materialName` is a regular expression it marks all the materials with name matching the regular expression as editable.
 * `Viewer.setAllMaterialsEditable()` - marks all materials in the scene
   as editable.

-A material can then be obtained by name:
+Materials can be obtained in two ways:

+* `Viewer.getEditableMaterials()` - returns an array of `Material` objects
+  containing all the editable materials in the scene.
-* `Viewer.findMaterial(materialName)` - returns a `Material` object.
+* `Viewer.findMaterial(materialName)` - returns a `Material` object
+  for the editable material with the given name.

-The returned `Material` object has the following texture properties that can be changed:
+Returned `Material` objects have the following texture properties that can be changed:

 * `Material.baseColorTexture`